becooq81/PillKaBoo-HomePage/README.md

 # <img src="https://github.com/becooq81/Pill-HomePage/blob/main/assets/logo/logo-title.png" alt="FindMyPill Logo" style="width: auto; height: 3em;">
-We are thrilled to present MedMate, an app thoughtfully crafted for visually impaired individuals. <b>FindMyPill</b> stands as a pioneer in healthcare accessibility, specifically engineered to empower those facing visual challenges.
-By assisting users in identifying their medication, providing detailed medical information, managing prescriptions, and sending reminders for medication intake, <b>FindMyPill</b> redefines independence in health management.
+We are thrilled to present MedMate, an app thoughtfully crafted for visually impaired individuals. <b>FindMyPill</b> is specifically engineered to empower those facing visual challenges to assist users in identifying their medication, providing detailed medical information, managing prescriptions, and sending reminders for medication intake, <b>FindMyPill</b> redefines independence in health management.
 Explore its groundbreaking features by downloading the demo.

 Refer to the following for our code.  <br><br>
 **Homepage:** https://github.com/becooq81/Pill-Homepage <br>